Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 The choice for the best high-end soundbar is the Sennheiser Ambeo soundbar.

-The Ambeo soundbar is a monster, and you will need to consider where you can install it before you buy.
+The Ambeo soundbar is a monster, and you must consider where to install it before buying.

 The unit holds an impressive thirteen speaker drivers – six 4-inch woofers, five 1-inch aluminum dome tweeters and two up-firing full-range drivers.

-The six woofers and three of the tweeters are placed along the front of the bar, while the other two tweeters are at each end to create width and surround effects.
+The six woofers and three tweeters are placed along the front of the bar, while the other two tweeters are at each end to create width and surround effects.

 There is a pre-out for connecting a subwoofer for extra deep bass, but it doesn’t come with one.